Remarks on the Gluing Theorems for Compact Special Lagrangian Submanifolds with Isolated Conical Singularities: Introduction

-We explain now how we prove our results.
-We begin with the same approximate solutions as in \cite{J3,J4} which we make from $X$ and $\bigsqcup_{x\in X^\sing}L_x$ using partitions of unity (not doing any analysis yet).
+This is proved in \cite[Theorem 6.13]{J4} under the additional hypothesis $m<6.$ We get rid of this as follows.
+We begin with the same approximate solutions as in \cite{J3,J4} which we make from $X$ and $\bigsqcup_{x\in X^\sing}L_x$ using partitions of unity (not doing analysis yet).
 We then perturb these to the true solutions, not by the method of \cite{J3,J4} but by the method of \cite{I2,P}.
 The advantage of the latter is that the two building blocks $X$ and $\bigsqcup_{x\in X^\sing}L_x$ play symmetric r\^oles.
-This happens to other gluing methods including the well-known case of Yang--Mills gauge theory.
+This happens to other gluing methods including those in Yang--Mills gauge theory.
 For instance, if we want to glue together the model ASD connections over $\R^4$ and the flat connection over a compact $4$-manifold $M$ then we can take the actual building blocks to be $S^4=\R^4\sqcup\{\iy\}$ and $M$ (as in \cite[\S7.2]{DK}) whose r\^oles are symmetric.

-For $X$ connected, using the method of \cite{I2,P} we can perturb the approximate solutions directly to the true solutions.
-Otherwise, there is a non-trivial obstruction space and the results we get are still approximate solutions.
-Using the cohomology class equation we see however that the second approximate solutions are so improved that we can apply to them the original perturbation result \cite[Theorem 5.3]{J3} (or Theorem \ref{5.3} below).
-Note that as we work under the weaker hypotheses, the first approximate solutions need not satisfy the hypotheses of \cite[Theorem 5.3]{J3}.
-Having the second approximate solutions is therefore crucial.

-The proof that the cohomology class equation is a necessary condition for the gluing process is similar to the proof that the second approximate solutions satisfy the better estimates.